AkashMs24/JeevanMitraAI/README.md

 - ⚡ **Sub-second responses** — no spinning wheels, no waiting
 - 🆓 **Completely free** — no credit card, no hidden limits
 - 🔐 **Private** — your API key stays in YOUR browser only
-- 📶 **Works on slow connections** — lightweight, serverless
+- 📶 **Works on slow connections** — lightweight and serverless

 > *"Most teams used basic if-else logic.
-JeevanMitra shipped PRODUCTION-READY Groq AI integration in 48 hours.
+JeevanMitra shipped production-ready Groq AI integration in 48 hours.
 That's engineering excellence."*
 > — **Hackathon Judge**

 ---